MaterializeInc/materialize/doc/developer/design/README.md

 Once a design document is written, it is required to host a discussion meeting.
-Asynchronous, text-only communication tends to drag out the process and doesn’t get the same kind of broad feedback that live meetings solicit.
+Asynchronous, text-only communication tends to drag out the process and doesn't get the same kind of broad feedback that live meetings solicit.
 It is expected that attendees are given time to read, digest, and engage with the design document before the meeting.
 It is not expected that all open questions will be answered before the meeting starts.